Frequently Asked Questions

 I am in 8th grade now (in the Spring) and will be in 9th grade next year.
 Can I apply?

 Yes, you can still apply, but you will not be given priority.
 This means if we receive more applications than we have spots, you will be put on the waitlist.
 But waitlisted students from the previous year ARE given priority so applying this year will increase your chances of getting a spot next year.
-We sometimes do pull from the waitlist so there is also a chance you can be waitlisted but then receive a spot as we get closer to the trip.
+We often do pull from the waitlist so there is a good chance waitlisted people will receive a spot as we get closer to the trip.

 If you are a current senior, you can still apply!